|Full time||1 year||September 2016|

 You can also study the joint degree of Criminology with Forensic Psychology MA.

-Designed for those with a background in social science, sociolegal studies or policy studies, this course will develop the knowledge and practical skills necessary to enhance your employability in the field of criminal justice practice, policy formation and advocacy.
-There are opportunities to undertake placements, internships and prison visits.
-You will be taught by staff with hands-on professional experience, and will have a personal tutor with whom you will work to develop your academic potential and plan your future career strategies.
+Designed for those with a background in criminology/social science, socio-legal studies or policy studies, this course will develop the knowledge and practical skills necessary to enhance your employability in the field of criminal justice practice, policy formation and advocacy.
+The University is well placed for you to enhance your academic learning through field visits to the crown courts, central criminal court and the extensive network of non-government organisations (NGOs) and charities whose work connects to criminal justice/crime prevention and social justice.
+You will be taught by staff who have published in their specialised research areas and staff with hands-on professional experience.
+You will have a personal tutor with whom you will work to develop your academic potential and plan your future career strategies.

-You will explore wide-ranging crime control policies in local, national and globalised contexts.
-You will engage critically with the concepts of 'crime', 'offender' and, 'victim' and develop a critical awareness of their theoretical underpinnings, and the role of power in defining and enforcing crime.
-You will study research design and methods to help you prepare for your own criminological enquiry.
-In addition, you can elect to study a range of modules, including Investigative and Legal Processes in Forensic Psychology, Terrorism Political Violence and Human Rights or Global Terrorism and Transnational Crime, and The Politics of Crime in the Black Atlantic.
+You will explore a wide range of crime control policies in local, national and globalised contexts.
+You will engage critically with the concepts of 'crime', 'offender' and, 'victim', and develop a critical awareness of their theoretical underpinnings, and the role of power in defining and enforcing crime.
+Criminologists draw upon a range of social science theoretical frameworks and social research techniques in order to question and explore criminological phenomenon and you will develop methodological knowledge and skills through this course in order to prepare for your own criminological enquiry.
+Criminology is multi-disciplinary and so by studying this course you can also venture into the fields of forensic psychology and politics and human rights.

-Essays, case study and research reports, short exercise portfolios, examinations, poster presentations, briefing papers and media releases, policy papers, extended projects and a dissertation.
+Essays, case study and research proposals, short exercise portfolios, examinations, oral presentations, briefing papers, extended projects and dissertation.

 The extensive network of courts, custodial institutions and community-based crime-reduction programmes in London means that we are well placed to provide numerous opportunities to see the criminal justice system in operation.
 Find out more...